Pregnancy and Birth Survey

 Figures in the brackets are the proportion of preterm deliveries and incidence of low birth weight infants reported in Vital Statistics published by the Ministry of Health, Labour and Welfare for the same fiscal year.

-*Figures in the brackets are generally reported incidence in the Guidelines for Obstetrics practice (2023)
+* Figures in the brackets are generally reported incidence in the Guideline for Obstetrical Practice (2023)

 • Although there was a concern that radiation may affect the health of newborns, results from the surveys for FY2011-2020 showed a similar trend to national surveys and generally reported incidence.